Albresky/GPS-ATGM336H-Library/README.md

 ## Reference
  - The manuals can be found in directory `manual/`.

-## If this repository do help you, :star: STAR IT.
+## If this repository does help you, :star: STAR IT.